realworldocaml/book/en/maps-and-hashtables.md

 Hashtables differ from maps in a few key ways.
-First, hashtables are mutable, meaning that adding a key/value pair to a hashtable modifies it, rather than creating a new table with the modification.
-Second, hashtables are have better time-complexity than maps, providing constant time lookup and modifications to the table.
+First, hashtables are mutable, meaning that adding a key/value pair to a hashtable modifies it, rather than creating a new table with the binding added.
+Second, hashtables generally have better time-complexity than maps, providing constant time lookup and modifications as opposed to logarithmic for maps.
 And finally, just as maps depend on having a comparison function for creating the ordered binary tree that underlies a map, hashtables depend on having a _hash function_, i.e., a function for converting a key to an integer.

-Just as creating a map require a comparator, creating a hashtables require a value of type `hashable`.
-Thus, we can write:
+Accordingly, when creating a hashtable, we provide value of type _hashable_, which is analogous to the comaprator used for creating a map.

 ```ocaml
 # let table = Hashtbl.create ~hashable:String.hashable ();;